Insanxty/moomoosol/README.md

  - This was a solana memecoin project and i had this domain so i just turned it into this project

-# what is this bot?
+# What is this bot?
 This bot allows you to check details about your cashgrab without the need of opening your roblox.
 It can check these things for now:
   - Visits